chiragjp/microbiome_voe/README.md

 2) Install miniconda (https://docs.conda.io/en/latest/miniconda.html) and cd into the example_scripts directory

-3) Using the YAML file in the example_scripts directory, install the necessary R packages into a conda environment with:
+3) Using the YAML file in the example_scripts directory, install the necessary R packages into and activate a conda environment with:

 ```
 conda env create --file voe.yml --name voetest